 The Bainbridge Forest Preservation Project—a 27-acre site comprised of 90-year old mature forest—is the Land Conservancy’s first carbon preservation project.
 The Land Conservancy’s ultimate goal is to protect the property in perpetuity through a conservation easement.
 A successful project will bring benefits to open space, human health, and birds and wildlife.
 The property is strategically located near a 797-acre conservation corridor, and its forest provides both ecosystem services (carbon sink, stormwater retention) and wildlife habitat (seven State-listed bat species and neotropical migrant birds) crucial for an area of Northeast Ohio that is experiencing rapid development and forest loss.

 The Land Conservancy is working with City Forest Credits to roll out its carbon credit program.
-Additional carbon preservation projects are underway, and are anticipated to be added to this program’s portfolio in 2021.
+Additional carbon preservation projects are underway with the second project being the Sandy Cross Forest Preservation project.

 The 27-acre Bainbridge Forest Preservation Project will provide cleaner air and water, stormwater management, and energy savings.